-Attracting top level speakers and highly qualified professionals from across the nonwovens and related industries, the International Nonwovens Symposium is the leading European event to learn about the industry developments and network with your colleagues
+Attracting top level speakers and highly qualified professionals from across the nonwovens and related industries, the International Nonwovens Symposium is the leading European event to learn about the industry developments and network with your colleagues.

-Join us for this 2-day conference which will give you insights, information and ideas on a whole range of topic, including sustainable innovation; industry trends; product, process & material innovation; nonwovens for transition in e-mobility and building/construction.
+Join us for this 2-day conference which will give you insights, information and ideas on a whole range of topics, including sustainable innovation; industry trends; product, process & material innovation; nonwovens for transition in e-mobility and building/construction.

 You will get the chance to maximize your business relationships with the organisation of a tabletops exhibition.